Czech bluegrass: Czech Bluegrass and the Velvet Revolution

 Traditional bluegrass music played on acoustic instruments was a vital part of Czech culture during the Velvet Revolution in the Czech Republic.
 Bluegrass, along with other styles of music, was used as a form of expression and rebellion by the Czech people, as a way to express their grievances with the Communist Party of Czechoslovakia.
 Czechs were exposed to bluegrass music through the radio, and eventually began taking these American songs and changing the lyrics to reflect their frustrations with the government at the time and express longing for change and freedom.
 This style of music made it easy to come together as a community and play these songs as a way to subtly rebel against a corrupt government.

-(Neo-)Traditionalism

-The bluegrass boom in the years following the 1989 velvet revolution was an expansion that attempted to fill the realm of possibilities Czechs enjoyed after being freed from the constrictions of state socialism.
-Druhá Tráva toured the U.S., and American artists were more able to perform in the newly forged (as of 1993) Czech Republic and its counterpart, Slovakia.
-This bubble didn't last, however.
-Druhá Tráva and Poutníci as well as some other hybridizing groups still perform successfully, but are not part of active musical development.

-In the last decade, enthusiasts in the Czech Republic—following trends in the U.S. community—have nurtured a strong interest in the traditionalist forms of the music.
-Groups like Reliéf, Bluegrass Cwrkot, Petr Brandejs Band, Roll's Boys, Dessert, and many more fit into this category.
-They all perform aspects of bluegrass drawn from work by American musicians of the early days of the genre, including Bill Monroe, Flatt and Scruggs, Jimmy Martin, and all the usual suspects.

 Current scene

 The range of "bluegrass" expressions in the Czech Republic is wide.
 All the streams of emulation and innovation persist, serving different needs and sub-communities.
 An interesting current phenomenon is the growing streams of bluegrass music and materials that are exported from the country.

 Czech bluegrass bands of the more traditionalist variety tour to some degree in the U.S., but find it more practical to limit their travel to Europe, where they are known for their masterful instrumental and vocal performance.

 Czech luthiers have built a reputation for their fine craftsmanship and quality instruments.
 Makers such as Jiři Lebeda, Ondra Holoubek, and Eduard Kristůfek produce guitars, mandolins, and dobros that are known and purchased worldwide.
 Most significantly, perhaps, are the metal parts produced by banjo-makers Jaroslav Průcha, Láďa Ptáček, and Pavel Krištůfek, which are used throughout the world, most notably by Gibson and other established U.S. makers.